eag1ex/buypart-app/README.md

 #### - [ Developed by Eaglex ](http://eaglex.net)

 #### Overview
-Simple e-commerce SPA/MVC application, displays products to purchase.
+Simple e-commerce SPA/MVC application, display products to purchase.
 All available items area loaded into page from dummy data, featured items are displayed with premium banner.

 * Angular/cli project and architecture
 * Production ready